moorl/MoorlDocs/docs-source/plugin/MoorlFormsCustomProducts/index.en.md

 ## New form of the type "Product Configurator"

-With this form you can on the one hand influence the product prices via the options and on the other hand you can use the mapping. on the other hand you can use the mapping to save the configuration in custom-fields e.g. for further technical processing of the data.
+With this form you can on the one hand influence the product prices via the options and on the other hand you can use the mapping to save the configuration in custom-fields e.g. for further technical processing of the data.

 ![](images/fbcp-01.jpg)